droglenc/NCMTH107/modules/UEDAQuant1_Prep.md

 1. List the six steps for computing the standard deviation.
 1. Approximate the standard deviation of these five numbers -- 3,5,6,5,6.
 1. Calculate the standard deviation of the five numbers in the previous item.
-1. Which measure of dispersion is used with the mean?
-With the median?
-Why?
 1. What is plotted on the x- and y-axes of a histogram?
 1. How many bins or bars is ideal in a histogram?
 1. What numbers make up a boxplot?